meechanism/meechanism/content/blog/being-unemployed/index.md

   <figcaption>The world is beautiful.
 So is freedom.
 Photo by <a href="https://www.pexels.com/@8moments">Simon Matzinger</a></figcaption>
 </figure>

 I haven't had a break in between jobs since... ever.
 I graduated from university on a Friday and I worked that following Monday.
-Since then, whenever when I left a job (or if a company exploded), I started again the next available week.
+Since then, whenever I left a job (or if a company exploded), I started again the next available week.
 This happened non-stop for 9 years.

 _I finally get a chance to breathe._